quanjnq/Eddie/README.md

 2. **Command-line Execution:** Use `run_eddie.py` with specified parameters for flexible experiment execution.

 ### Method 1: Configuration-based Execution
-For a flexible approach, you can run Eddie by specifying parameters directly via command-line scripts.
-Depending on the experiment type, different scripts and steps apply.
-Below are the details for general experiments, pre-training experiments, and end-to-end experiments.
+This method allows you to run experiments using predefined configuration files.
+Simply specify the configuration file, and the script will automatically load the necessary parameters.

 1. **Edit Configuration:**